Effective Date : 8/3/20

 We may use the other information we collect, including personal information and Project-related information, for the following purposes:

 Providing and Improving Our Services.
-To provide and maintain our Services, including to tailor content to you; to improve our Services; to develop new features, products, or services; to authenticate users; to perform technical operations, such as updating software; and for other service- and support-related purposes.
+To provide and maintain our Services, including to tailor content to you; to improve our Services; to develop new features, products, or services; to authenticate users; to perform technical operations, such as updating software; and for other services- and support-related purposes.

 Communications.
 To communicate with you (including by email) about your account and use of our Services, including to send you product or service updates; to respond to your inquiries; to provide you with news and newsletters, special offers, promotions, invitations, and other information we think may interest you about Alegion, our Services, and other third-party products or services.
 Please see Your Choices below for more information about communications from us.